fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 3x [Building Material](#building-material)

-This is what you use when you don't want to use an [Airlock](#airlock) to allow passage.
+This is how you stop yourself from accidentally falling out an open doorway of your Habitats.

 {% endaethusitem %}
 {% aethusitem 'Drone Pod' %}